-Therefore, Alternative C will be more effective in providing protection to existing development (homes and commercial real estate) within the flood plain on this barrier island (it does not include additional developments within the flood plain).
-In addition, Alternative C for this project would protect, enhance, and maintain the ecological functions of the sand dune ecosystem, with consequential benefits to the native flora and fauna that inhabit this ecosystem.
+The chosen Alternative B will be effective in providing protection to existing development (homes and commercial real estate) within the flood plain on this barrier island (it does not include additional developments within the flood plain).
+In addition, Alternative B for this project would protect, enhance, and maintain the ecological functions of the berm and the existing dune ecosystem, with consequential benefits to the native flora and fauna that inhabit this ecosystem through protection from an elevated berm.
 Benefits to flora and fauna as detailed in Section 4.7.